eBrute/ns2-discord-bridge/readme.md

 ## Additional Server Config Options

 Certain config options require a discord identity.
 This is a string with either the name of a role ("my role"), the full id of a role ("164864561277698048"), the full id of a user ("125786284395462656") or the snowflake id of a user ("Brute#9034").
-The later can be aquired by just typing "@Brute" into discord and hitting enter.
+The latter can be aquired by just typing "@Brute" into discord and hitting enter.

 Field  | Value | Description
 ------------- | ------------- | -------------